bvibber/ogv.js/readme.md

 * Safari 6.1+ on Mac OS X
 * Internet Explorer 10+ on Windows

-Future targets (currently not acceptable performance):
+And for lower-resolution files (testing 160p/15fps):
-* Safari on iOS 6+
+* Safari on iOS 7+
 * Internet Explorer 10+ on Windows RT

 (Note that Windows and Mac OS X can support Ogg and WebM by installing codecs or alternate browsers with built-in support, but this is not possible on iOS or Windows RT.)